Skip to content

 Requirements: The behavior must have a clear beginning and end and happen at a countable rate (not continuous).

-Example: During a 30-minute session, you count 8 instances of hand-flapping.
+Example: During a 30-minute session, you count 8 instances of vocal disruption above conversational volume during instruction.
 Your data point is “8 occurrences” or “0.27 per minute” if calculating rate.

 Rate vs. count: Report raw count when session lengths are consistent.
 Report rate (count ÷ time) when sessions vary in length.
 For example, 8 occurrences in 30 minutes (0.27/min) is directly comparable to 12 occurrences in 60 minutes (0.20/min).
 Rate enables accurate visual analysis across variable session durations.